cloudaciodev/geodb-test-deployment/README.md

 ## Getting started
 Setup argo integration: After deploying argo chart in the eks cluster get password en execute port forward to continue with the repository configuration

+to get the argo console runing in the browser run kubectl port-forward as follows:
 ![alt text](images/port-forward.png)

+then go to the browser and open localhost:8080

+![alt text] (images/console.png)

 ## Add your files